dxdc/homebridge-blinds/README.md

 You can omit any of the `up_url`, `down_url`, `stop_url`, `position_url` if you don't want these to send a command.

+For `up_url` and `down_url`, the variable `%%POS%%` can be included in the URL, which will be replaced with the desired target before the URL is requested.
+For example, use of "http://1.2.3.4/window/up?pos=%%POS%%" would be modified to "http://1.2.3.4/window/up?pos=100" if the position 100 was requested.
+This is useful for cases where blinds offer the ability to directly specify the value.

 `position_url` is optional, but must report the current state of the blinds as an integer (0-100) via a simple GET request.
+Optionally, this can also be reported as a single JSON value, e.g. `{"current_position": 40}`, although JSON handling is not very robust and will cause unexpected results if different formats are used.
 Headers or other methods specified in `http_method` are ignored.
 For more advanced configuration, see below.

 You can omit `http_method`, it defaults to `POST`.
 Note that it can also be configured to accept any number of additional arguments (headers, body, form, etc.) that [request](https://github.com/request/request) or [requestretry](https://github.com/FGRibreau/node-request-retry) supports.